 Visit the Ang Thong Marine Park

 You can visit the Angthong Marine Park by arranging a boat tour via your accommodation or try to bargain a good price at the Thong Sala pier.
-The archipelago is made of 42 islands scattered in the Gulf of Thailand close to Samui and Koh Phangan.
+The archipelago is a national park made of 42 islands scattered in the Gulf of Thailand close to Samui and Koh Phangan.
+It takes around 45 minutes for a one way boat trip to get to the Angthong Marine Park.
 The islands cover more than 100 square kilometers and consists of mountains, jungles and white sand beaches.
 There are also caves, waterfalls and lakes to explore on your trip.
 The area itself is protected and home to a wide variety of exotic animals.
-If you’re into camping, you can choose to camp the night on one of the islands by hiring a tent.
+And if you’re into camping, you can even choose to camp the night on one of the islands by hiring a tent!

 Relax at the hidden Bottle beach